hurairaali/alpha-AGI/docs/customizations.md

 ## Code Alterations

-Start by creating a fork of the [big-AGI repository](https://github.com/enricoros/big-AGI) on GitHub for a personal development space.
+Start by creating a fork of the [alpha-AGI repository](https://github.com/enricoros/alpha-AGI) on GitHub for a personal development space.
-Understand the Architecture: big-AGI uses Next.js, React for the front end, and Node.js (Next.js edge functions) for the back end.
+Understand the Architecture: alpha-AGI uses Next.js, React for the front end, and Node.js (Next.js edge functions) for the back end.

 ### Add Authentication